symfony/symfony-docs/cookbook/symfony1.rst

 The file itself lives at ``vendor/sensio/framework-extra-bundle/Sensio/Bundle/FrameworkExtraBundle/SensioFrameworkExtraBundle.php``.
-As you can see, the location of the file follows the namespace of the class.
+As you can see, the second part of the path follows the namespace of the class.
+The first part is equal to the package name of the SensioFrameworkExtraBundle.

-Specifically, the namespace, ``Sensio\Bundle\FrameworkExtraBundle``, spells out the directory that the file should live in (``vendor/sensio/framework-extra-bundle/Sensio/Bundle/FrameworkExtraBundle/``).
+The namespace, ``Sensio\Bundle\FrameworkExtraBundle``, and package name, ``sensio/framework-extra-bundle``, spells out the directory that the file should live in (``vendor/sensio/framework-extra-bundle/Sensio/Bundle/FrameworkExtraBundle/``).
 Composer can then look for the file at this specific place and load it very fast.

 If the file did *not* live at this exact location, you'd receive a ``Class "Sensio\Bundle\FrameworkExtraBundle\SensioFrameworkExtraBundle" does not exist.`` error.
-In Symfony2, a "class does not exist" means that the suspect class namespace and physical location do not match.
+In Symfony2, a "class does not exist" error means that the namespace of the class and physical location do not match.
 Basically, Symfony2 is looking in one exact location for that class, but that location doesn't exist (or contains a different class).
 In order for a class to be autoloaded, you **never need to clear your cache** in Symfony2.

-As mentioned before, for the autoloader to work, it needs to know that the ``Sensio`` namespace lives in the ``vendor/bundles`` directory and that, for example, the ``Doctrine`` namespace lives in the ``vendor/doctrine/orm/lib/`` directory.
+As mentioned before, for the autoloader to work, it needs to know that the ``Sensio`` namespace lives in the ``vendor/sensio/framework-extra-bundle`` directory and that, for example, the ``Doctrine`` namespace lives in the ``vendor/doctrine/orm/lib/`` directory.
 This mapping is entirely controlled by Composer.
-Each third-party library you load through composer has their settings defined and Composer takes care of everything for you.
+Each third-party library you load through Composer has their settings defined and Composer takes care of everything for you.

 For this to work, all third-party libraries used by your project must be defined in the ``composer.json`` file.